-Lake Travis Mud is a recipe from an old friend back in Austin.
+Lake Travis Mud is a type of rocky road candy recipe from an old friend back in Austin.
 She gave it to me years ago with a note saying it makes excellent teacher gifts.
 And it does!
-I’ve been making this now for years for gift giving and for cravings — usually the latter.
+I've been making this now for years for gift giving and for cravings -- usually the latter.
 Since i make it so often I usually halve it and use an 8 inch square pan.
 Sometimes I even quarter and use a loaf pan.

 The brand of chocolate chips you use will slightly change the flavor and texture of the candy.
 So that the candy won't be too sweet, you'll want to use dark chocolate chips or semisweet chocolate chips that melt smoothly.
 I like Guittard.

 And finally, if you would rather make Lake Travis Mud without peanut butter you can make Condensed Milk Rocky Road Candy.
 There's also a version made with colored marshmallows called Cathedral Window Candies.

 Lake Travis Mud aka Rocky Road Peanut Candy